 Before your VA goes to work, he will need some detailed documentation outlining your preferences for completing the tasks you delegate.

-Yes, unfortunately that does require you to perform something of a brain dump, but the time you spend on preparing information for your VA will pay dividends in terms of getting things done right first time.
+Yes, unfortunately, that does require you to perform something of a brain dump, but the time you spend on preparing information for your VA will pay dividends in terms of getting things done right the first time.